-When your company revenue relies on processes that involve physical documents with hand-written notes or rifling through hordes of filed paperwork, it can be nearly impossible to have visibility on current status of deliveries.
+When your company revenue relies on no digitial proof of delivery processes that involve physical documents with hand-written notes or rifling through hordes of filed paperwork, it can be nearly impossible to have visibility on current status of deliveries.

 It takes time and money to manually manage paperwork, capture delivery details and track down physical documentation for proof of transactions.
 Not only is this wasting company resources but it’s entirely unnecessary and inefficient.

 Automating proof of delivery (POD) processes takes a fraction of the time compared to traditional, manual methods.
 Finding information is quick and easy because notes, receipts, and purchase details are digitally recorded for immediate ease of access.

 Automating these processes means transparency across all sectors.
 To successfully manage POD processes, it’s essential to have visibility and control so you can maintain accuracy and understand if any issues need to be addressed before they get out of hand.

 You can achieve six key benefits by having improved visibility and control over your POD processes: